OhCaXulu/LICENSE-EDUCATION-FOR-GAME-DEVELOPERS/index.md

 ## Types of Contracts:
 The most common in our industry

-### License Agreement: copyright license/trademark license….
+### License Agreement:
-* Between someone that owns a license (licensor) and someone who is authorized to use it (licensee)
+* Between someone that owns a license (licensor) and someone who is authorized to use it (licensee).
 * They transfer IP rights
 * Having a license of IP rights may permit you develop/create, sell/distribute
 * What to specify:
   * **Definition**
   * **Duration**
   * **Permitted uses**

-### Non Disclosure Agreements (NDAs): or contract of confidentiality.
+### Non Disclosure Agreements (NDAs):
-* Between someone telling confidential information and someone receiving it
+* Between someone telling confidential information and someone receiving it (also named contract of confidentiality)
 * When doing interviews, game pitches or if you happen to work on a confidential project.
 * They are the only way to protect what copyright can’t (IDEAS/MECHANICS), or non-public info.
 * What to specify: